 Sec.
-5. ONETIME 2006 ADDITIONAL CITY AID.
+7. ONETIME 2006 ADDITIONAL CITY AID.

 Subdivision 1.
 Computation.
-For aid payable in 2006 only, the aid payable under Minnesota Statutes, section 477A.013, subdivision 9, is increased as follows:
+For aid payable in 2006 only, the aid payable to each city under Minnesota Statutes, section 477A.013, subdivision 9, is increased by the difference between the amount that would have been paid to the city under that provision and the amount that would be payable to the city if the aid were determined as follows:

-(1) the city revenue need under Minnesota Statutes, section 477A.011, subdivision 34, must be multiplied by the ratio of the annual implicit price deflator for government consumption expenditures and gross investment for state and local governments as prepared by the United States Department of Commerce for 2004 to the 2002 implicit price deflator for state and local government purchases;

-(2) taconite aids under Minnesota Statutes, sections 298.28 and 298.282, must not be added to the city net tax capacity under Minnesota Statutes, section 477A.013, subdivision 8;

-(3) the need increase percentage under Minnesota Statutes, section 477A.013, subdivision 8, shall be equal to 100 percent;
+- (1) the city revenue need under Minnesota Statutes, section 477A.011, subdivision 34, must be multiplied by the ratio of the annual implicit price deflator for government consumption expenditures and gross investment for state and local governments as prepared by the United States Department of Commerce for 2004 to the 2002 implicit price deflator for state and local government purchases; - (2) taconite aids under Minnesota Statutes, sections 298.28 and 298.282, must not be added to the city net tax capacity under Minnesota Statutes, section 477A.013, subdivision 8; - (3) the need increase percentage under Minnesota Statutes, section 477A.013, subdivision 8, shall be equal to 100 percent;

-(4) the restriction under Minnesota Statutes, section 477A.013, subdivision 9, that the total aid for any city shall not exceed the sum of ten percent of the city's net levy in the previous year plus its total aid in the previous year shall not apply; and

-(5) no city shall receive less aid than it was originally certified to receive for aids payable in 2006.
+- (4) the restriction under Minnesota Statutes, section 477A.013, subdivision 9, that the total aid for any city shall not exceed the sum of ten percent of the city's net levy in the previous year plus its total aid in the previous year shall not apply; and - (5) no city shall receive less aid than it was originally certified to receive for aids payable in 2006.